 Moreover, hedging might involve complex derivatives or strategies which can be compromised by certain events such as interest rate movements.

 A firm can choose to hedge against volatilities related to its operations.
 For example, a firm may hedge the cost of an input material required for a firm’s operations.
 Since this type of hedging can help reduce the risks associated with the firm’s inputs, a firm can concentrate on its core business.
 It has an impact on the prices of final products and also the scale of products being sold.
 Hedging currency exposures to reduce risks of losses in exports constitutes an example of hedging risks related to operations.
-A tomato ketchup company may choose to hedge its exposure to tomato prices so that it may concentrate on the quality and marketing of its ketchup rather than worrying about the losses it may incur if prices of tomatoes were to increase.
+A tomato ketchup company may choose to hedge its exposure to tomato prices so that it may concentrate on the quality and marketing of its ketchup rather than worrying about the losses it may incur if the prices of tomatoes were to increase.

 Hedging risks related to financial positions can be performed by hedging interest rate risks, interest rate swaps, among others.
-If the marketplace is assumed to be perfect, then there is no need for such hedging at all because this will not alter the financial health of a firm.
+If the marketplace is assumed to be perfect, then there is no need for such hedging because this will not alter the financial health of a firm.
 However, if hedging is attempted, it would be even for both parties in the hedge, as both will have equal information about the markets.
-If the market is assumed inefficient, then there can be benefits from hedging to one party in the transaction.
-The benefits may be from an increase of debt capacity and tax advantage, economies of scale, or by having comparatively better information than individual investors.
+If the market is assumed to be inefficient, then there can be benefits from hedging to one party in the transaction.
+The benefits may be an increase in debt capacity and tax advantage, economies of scale, or having comparatively better information than individual investors.
 Firms should essentially hedge their operations, and if they hedge their financial positions, they should be transparent about their policies.
 So, accepting some form of risk, hedging other risks, and management of costs of hedging to benefit the firm constitute the activities underlying risk management.

 When the firm has a clear picture of its objectives in risky areas, it needs to see that the risk management team can come up and execute the approach.
 That is, risk management should fit its purpose.